Shopify Metrics: Which Ones to Track + Ways to Improve

 Is this metric available on the Shopify analytics page?

-Shopify gross sales is the total amount of money generated by online sales.
+Shopify gross sales are the total amount of money generated by online sales.
+It gives you a top-line view of revenue before deductions and answers: Are promotions working?
+Are you trending upward month over month?

 It includes the value of all purchased items before adding fees or other adjustments, such as taxes, shipping, discounts, or returns.
 Includes all sales channels.